tangodata/draft.tangoandchaos/source/pages/04/04_13_manoblanca.md

 # “Manoblanca”

 This tango is not as well known for dancing as some of the others, but the story is very _porteña_.
 It’s about a young cart driver (a “_carrerito_”) hurrying across town at the end of the day to his home in _Once_, a commercial district near the center of town.
 As his horses trot along, he thinks about his girlfriend in _Nuevo Pompeya_, near the banks of the _Riachuelo_ to the south.
 Homero Manzi describes the “_pinta_” (the dressed up look) of the boy’s decorated clothes, his polished cart, and the way he urges his two horses, _Manoblanca_ and _Porteñito_, up a small hill on the way home.
-It's a nice mental picture about something a little different in tango… a happy story about youth, energy, and optimism:
+It's a nice mental picture about something a little different in tango ... a happy story about youth, energy, and optimism:

 **_MANOBLANCA_, D’Agostino con Vargas**

-13mano.xspf
+{% include playaudio.html
+src='13mano' %}

 > _Where are you going, carrerito of the east side,
 > urging on your roan horses,